Refers to the actual percentage of the active ingredient that reaches its target destination.

 any food that contains cannabis.

-organic compound produced by the body that binds to cannabinoid receptors.
+an organic compound produced by the body that binds to cannabinoid receptors.

 Endocannabinoid System (ECS)